creativenucleus/bytejammer/README.md

 - Act as a relay (hub), fan out one code to many, or converge / round robin to one display? (applications?)
 - Is possible: Auto layout of OBS Studio, or a layer in between?
 - Code posting to a web client via WebSocket?
-- Support other fantasy consoles.
+- Support other fantasy consoles (Bazematic?
+MicroW8?
+Pico8?) / spec out.

 ## Alternatives